-- Work planning and delivery at the task level if unreliable, with almost half of all tasks in a project rarely undertaken when promised.
+- Work planning and delivery at the task level is unreliable, with almost half of all tasks in a project rarely undertaken when promised

 - Risk is often contractually passed down the line regardless of whether that is a sound course of action and not effectively managed or mitigated

 The Productivity Commission suggests that one of the key drivers to improving productivity is through encouraging early multidisciplinary involvement in planning, encouraging innovation and management of risk through collaboration within the supply chain.
-Pensar works in multidisciplinary teams to offer clients across South East Queensland, from the Gold Coast to the Sunshine coast, improved productivity, cost savings and high-quality outcomes.
+Pensar works in multidisciplinary teams to offer clients improved productivity, cost savings and high-quality outcomes.

-With offices in the Gold Coast, Sunshine Coast and Brisbane, Pensar has multidisciplinary teams based across South East Queensland.
+Pensar has multidisciplinary teams based across South East Queensland and regional Australia.
 A few of our recent multidisciplinary projects include: